The 6 Steps I Use to Create Five-Year Plans I Can Actually Stick To [+ Expert Tips]

 Click this link to access this resource at any time.

-The decisions we make today affect what our life will look like years from now.
+In your daily life, it can be easy to forget that every day, we’re shaping our future.
+The decisions we make today affect what our lives will look like years from now.
 Having a visual reminder of this can keep you focused on your goals.

-What to Cover in a 5-Year Plan
+What to Cover in a Five-Year Plan

 Before you get started with your plan, there are a few things you’ll need to figure out ahead of time.